IAmJoshuaEscarez/ironspill/README.md

 </p>

 ## Project Abstract & Purpose
-The IronSpill system is an automated, IoT-enabled **Crude Oil-Water Separator** engineered for efficient, cost-effective, and low-maintenance wastewater treatment.
+The IronSpill system is an automated, IoT-enabled **Crude Oil-Water Separator** engineered for efficient, cost-effective, and low-maintenance water waste treatment.
 The architecture strictly segregates physical fluid dynamics from electronic automation to maximize operational reliability and prevent component fouling.

 ### System Logic & Engineering Principles